bengar-dev/bengar-dev/README.md

 ### Projects for 2022 🌌
 * **Youtube** I would like create a Youtube channel to share my knowledge, opinions about web developpement.
 * **Job** I'm looking for a job, but difficult when you don't have any experience.
-I don't surrender easily 💪
+But don't worry, I don't surrender easily 💪